Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 Criticism & Process Philosophy

 Besides meditations on method (compassion) & wisdom (emptiness), these studies bring to the fore certain remarkable similarities between, on the one hand, the philosophy of emptiness and, on the other hand, the status of the ideas in Kant's Kritik der reinen Vernunft (1781).
 The connections between dependent arising ("pratîtya-samutpâda") and Whitehead's notion of process in Process & Reality (1929) are also put to the fore.
-These parallels allow us to erect a reliable vehicle to cross the divide between Western criticism and the wisdom of the Buddhadharma.
+These parallels allow us to erect a reliable vehicle to cross the divide between, on the one hand, Western criticism and metaphysics, and, on the other hand, the wisdom of the Buddhadharma.

 Indeed, "nirvâna" points to an insight not different from criticism par excellence, free from all essentialist picture-thinking and substantialist thought.
 It focuses on a study of the mind and the practice of a flexible, adaptable, free mind.
 Strong like an anvil, it heads towards the wisdom realizing the true nature of all phenomena.
 Unlike Western thought, this wisdom cannot be understood without the method of meditation.